Sd4Projects/MiniZ21G18/README.md

 The usb cable that plugs into the cpu is for power only.
 The usb cable that plugs into the Atmel-ICE does the programming.

-Bare board can be ordered from OSH Park <a href="https://oshpark.com/shared_projects/EAxicWNz">
+Bare board can be ordered from OSH Park. https://oshpark.com/shared_projects/rFaZbuVc with project name MiniZ21G18_v4b.kicad_pcb or use source files and order from whoever you want.

 See project files for more info till full upload done.